Search This Blog

 Americans at first did not welcome pugilist contests.
 In fact, they were frowned upon by the authorities and even outlawed.
 Early fights, therefore, were arranged clandestinely and naturally could not draw large crowds.
 The sport was truly popularised only in the 1850s and 1860s by English fighters visiting America.

-The boxing match between Tom Sayers and John C. Heenan on April 17, 1860, is considered to be the first "world title" international boxing match.
+The fight between Tom Sayers from England and John C. Heenan from the United States on April 17, 1860, is considered to be the first "world title" international boxing match.
 The match took place in Farnborough, Hampshire, England, and was illegal at the time.
 Despite this, the fight was widely publicized and drew a large crowd of spectators.
+The grueling 42-round bout ended in a draw

 John Carmel Heenan, the American heavyweight champion, was a 25-year-old former wrestler and street fighter.
 He was known for his size and strength, and he had a reputation for being a brutal fighter.
 Tom Sayers, the British heavyweight champion, was a 34-year-old veteran boxer who was known for his skill and endurance.
 He was 3-stone lighter than the American.
 The "small, clever little ring general", as the public prints described Sayers, was a popular figure in England, and he was seen as a symbol of British boxing.